nextcloud/documentation/developer_manual/general/devenv.rst

 Then install ownCloud from git::

-  ocdev setup --dir /var/www base
+  ocdev setup --dir /var/www/<folder> base

+where <folder> is the folder where you want to install ownCloud.

 Adjust rights::